Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 - 9mg/day if you are aged 19 years and over

-People who have periods need more iron to replace the amount lost in blood during menstruation.
+If you have periods, you need more iron to replace the amount lost in blood during menstruation.

 How can I get enough iron in my diet?